gve-sw/gve_devnet_meraki_client_history/README.md

 # gve_devnet_meraki_client_history
-This program is designed to interact with the Meraki Dashboard API to fetch, log, and export data about client history devices and networks within an organization.
+This program is designed to interact with the Meraki Dashboard API to obtain, analyze, and manage data associated with client history, devices, and networks within an organization’s infrastructure.

 ## Contacts